jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 ## Social Media
 Social media can be good resources, but they can also be cesspools.
 Some platforms let you create lists of accounts you follow.
-I have found that these lists tend to have little or not additional content inserted in these feeds.
+I have found that these lists tend to have little or no additional content inserted in these feeds.
 You mostly see only what you want to see.

 While curated lists filters content, they cannot filter what's posted by those you follow.
 Some people use their accounts to post computer related content only.
 Some also use their accounts to post their personal and often political views.
-Your only options are to compartmentalize and ignore posts that align do not align with your personal views, or don't follow these people at all.
+Your only options are to compartmentalize and ignore posts that do not align with your personal views, or don't follow these people at all.

 Here are some curated lists:
 * [Twitter/X Computer Science](https://x.com/i/lists/919677157915463680) - Curated by me